edgedb/edgedb-js/docs/reference.rst

     .. js:method:: query<T>(query: string, args?: QueryArgs): Promise<T[]>

-        Run a query and return the results as an array.
+        Run an EdgeQL query and return the results as an array.
         This method **always** returns an array.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.